-Esther grew up as a "P. K." (preacher's kid) in a Christian, musical family.
-Her parents, Loren and Pat Hetrick, have ministered in Indiana and Illinois for the past 42 years.
-Esther took piano lessons from age 5 from her mother, a public school music teacher.
-Growing up, Esther sang with her family at church and area revivals.
+Professor Hetrick grew up as a "P. K." (preacher's kid) in a Christian, musical family.
+Her parents, Loren and Pat Hetrick, have ministered with churches in Indiana and Illinois.
+Professor Hetrick took piano lessons from age 5 from her mother, a public school music teacher.
+Growing up, Professor Hetrick sang with her family at church and area revivals.

-Esther attended Lincoln Christian College, receiving an A.B. with a major in voice in 1982.
+Professor Hetrick attended Lincoln Christian College, receiving an A.B. with a major in voice in 1982.
 Upon graduation, she ministered with Union Christian Church in Terre Haute, Indiana, as Youth/Music Director.
-After a 5-year ministry there, Esther went to graduate school, attending Southern Baptist Theological Seminary in Louisville, Kentucky.
+After a 5-year ministry there, Professor Hetrick went to graduate school, attending Southern Baptist Theological Seminary in Louisville, Kentucky.
 While there, she served part-time as Music Minister with the Clifton Christian Church in Louisville.
 She graduated with an MCM (Master's of Church Music) in 1989.

-Since the Fall of 1989, Esther has taught in the music department of Great Lakes Christian College.
+Since the Fall of 1989, Professor Hetrick has taught in the music department of Great Lakes Christian College.
 Her primary areas are music ministry and worship.
 She also directs the Concert Choir and the Madrigal Singers, and teaches private lessons in voice and piano.
-In addition to her work at GLCC, Esther has served as part-time Worship Minister with Meridian Christian Church in Okemos, Michigan since 1992.
+In addition to her work at GLCC, Professor Hetrick has served as part-time Worship Minister with Meridian Christian Church in Okemos, Michigan since 1992.
+The summer of 2001, Professor Hetrick began a doctoral program in Worship Studies.